An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Numerical results

 \section{Numerical results}

-We present here some numerical experiments to validate our approach.
-In our tests, the space domain is the interval $X= [-1; 1]$, the velocity domain is $V = [ -1; 1]$.
-For all the numerical tests carried out below, the velocity space is divided into $N_v=64$, which can provide good enough accuracy for numerical simulations \cite{Carr11}.
-The equilibrium distribution $M(v)$ and the kernels $T_0(v,v')$ and $T_1(S,v,v')$ are set to:
+We present, in this section, some numerical experiments to validate our approach.
+In our tests, the space domain is the interval $X= [-1; 1]$, the velocity domain is $V = [ -1; 1]$, while for all numerical tests, the velocity space is divided into $N_v=64$, which can provide good enough accuracy for numerical simulations \cite{Carr11}.
+The equilibrium distribution $M(v)$ and the kernels $T_0(v,v')$ and $T_1(S,v,v')$ are chosen as follows: